Search

 Social workers are the primary profession to work with children and young people who are affected by their family’s alcohol and substance use and that they, therefore, require mandatory training in FASD.
 (Thomas, 2011)

 FASD cases require complex case management and the fact that FASD is not core training may have contributed to the death of a child as described in Two Tragedies.
-(Badry, 2013; Pringle, 2014)
+(Badry, 2013; Pringle, 2014).
+More recently in Derbyshire (2020) there has been a multi-agency learning review following the death of a young adult with FASD.

-Without the necessary knowledge and training, a social worker may not understand the significance of asking and recording the right questions.
+Without the necessary knowledge and up-to-date training, a social worker may not understand the significance of asking and recording the right questions or seeking appropriate support and guidance for people with FASD and the families they live with.

-This can have a significant impact on decisions that are made, which referrals a child receives and can make the process of getting a diagnosis harder.
+This lack of informed knowledge can have a significant impact on decisions that are made, which referrals a child receives, the decisions that are made about support in the community, and can make the process of getting a diagnosis harder.

 FASD should be considered in the following areas of Social Work: